alexvaut/docker_stats_exporter/README.md

-# Windows Docker Stats exporter

-This repo is obsolete, check https://github.com/alexvaut/cStatsExporter instead.
+**This repo is obsolete, check https://github.com/alexvaut/cStatsExporter instead.**

 ## Reason
 Because of this issue: https://github.com/docker/for-win/issues/1976 a workaround was added to find the host ip.
 The workaround is writng the host file according to the output of ipconfig.
 On a deployment with docker or docker-compose it works fine.
 However, with docker swarm or when a multi instances network is used, it doesn't since the gateway is not the host....

+# Windows Docker Stats exporter

 Windows Docker Stats exporter for Prometheus.io.
 Compatible with cadvisor metrics !